saltandinkjournal/saltandinkjournal.github.io/index.md

 ---
 layout: home
-title: Salt and Ink Journal
+title: Salt & Ink Journal

 ---
 *An intentional kitchen with salt, spice, and the stories we carry.*